Account Info

 Take Snowflake's lock-up period as an example, the company makes its restricted share eligible for sale in stages, at appropriate times, according to its prospectus.

-article image SNOW's prospectus
+SNOW's prospectus

 IPO lockup expiration

 As the lock-up expiration date nears, traders often anticipate a price drop due to the additional supply of shares that are available to the market.
 The anticipation of a price drop can result in an increase in short interest as traders short-sell stock into the expiration.
-Investors that are concerned about the upcoming lock-up expiration may try to collar or hedge their long positions with options.
+Investors who are concerned about the upcoming lock-up expiration may try to collar or hedge their long positions with options.

 Source: Investopedia